grumpyclimber/construction/article.md

 **Internet connection**

 Assuming that the server will let us extract all of that data, can your service provider handle it?
 The size of our dataframes is fairly small, but imagine performing this task on much bigger datasets.
 Hotspotting wifi from an iphone may not be an ideal solution.
 Maybe that data has already been extracted and the dataset is available online?
 I encourage you to post the dataset after you've scraped it, some people may not have such a good connection as you do.
-Alternatively you could use an environment with a better connection.
+Alternatively, you could use an environment with a better connection.
 While working on this project I've used Kaggle.
 I didn't have to worry about my slow connection, it was fast enough to connect to and work on Kaggle.
-All the web scraping was done trough their servers.
+All the web scraping was done through their servers.

 **Memory usage**